 Notes on the work and a conversation about my music:

-Like many good solutions, the answer was simple.
+The answer was simple.
 Karel Husa is famous for his work, ‘Music For Prague’, and in it he used the Czechoslovakian War Song, ‘Ye Who are Warriors of God’.
 Mr. Husa wrote this work in reaction to when the Russians took over his country and, (shh boom) I found that to be appropriate as well for our present situation.
 Also, the melody (of which I use only the opening characteristic phrase) is a perfect lead-in to our national anthem.
 So, by using this tune from Mr. Husa’s work I honor my teacher, transition musically to the finale and provide political context.

 One more thing.
 I had a friend lend me his ears on this work… and he thought to hear a kind of battle between ‘atonality’ and ‘tonality’ and ‘tonality’ wins!
 I calmly bit my tongue and thanked him for his thoughts.
-I then informed him that I thought his idea was a bit uninformed, certainly as to how I think about music, and I let him know I find the term ‘atonality’ ridiculous if not offensive.
+I then told him that I thought his idea was a bit uninformed, certainly as to how I think about music, and I let him know I find the term ‘atonality’ ridiculous if not offensive.
 I informed him of my philosophy on the subject…

-The science is in!
-People experience color… psychologically, physically, emotionally… therefore all music is tonal… it is a matter of the range of a composer’s palette… and the techniques that get you there.
+“The science is in!
+Humans experience color… psychologically, physically, emotionally… therefore all music is tonal… it is a merely matter of the range of a composer’s palette… and the techniques that get you there.”

 Such went our conversation!
 Thanks Joe!